jundalisay/spblist/content/en/research/paracelsus/dictionary/f.md

 Fons philosophorum is Balneum Maris.

-Formæ rerum are called the influences of celestiall bodies, which inferiour bodies receive from them, or they are the vertues of any thing.
+Formæ rerum are called the influences of celestiall bodies, which inferiour bodies receive from them, or they are the virtues of any thing.

 Formicæ are little impostemes like warts.